carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - The support of an itemset is always smaller than the support of its supersets
 - The support of an itemsets never exceeds the support if its supersets
 - The support of an itemset is always smaller than the support of its subsets
-## In feature selection, what is the Principal Component Analysis?
+## In feature selection, what is the principal component analysis?

 - A mathematical technique used to transform non numeric attributes into numeric attributes
 - **A mathematical technique used to transform a set of numeric attributes into a smaller set of numeric attributes which capture most of the variability in data**
 - A heuristic technique used to find a subset of the attributes which produces the same classifier
 - A mathematical technique used to find the principal attributes which determine the classification process
-## A Decision Tree is...
+## A decision tree is...

 - A tree-structured plan of tests on single attributes to forecast the cluster
 - **A tree-structured plan of tests on single attributes to forecast the target**